andre-cat/git-repo/git-show.md

 ## `git show file-name`

-Shows this changes for specified file.
+Shows this changes for given file.

 ## `git show commit-code`

-Shows this changes for specified commit.
+Shows this changes for given commit.